-The roots of any cubic equation with real coefficients are always three real numbers or one real number and two complex numbers which are complex conjugate to each other.
-The roots of Eq. (\ref{cubic}) can be written in the following form
+The roots of any cubic equation with real coefficients are always three real numbers or one real number and two complex numbers that are complex conjugate to each other.
+Equations (\ref{reduction}) and (\ref{cubicsolution}) imply that the semimajor axis, eccentricity, and resonant angular variable cannot have the terms varying quadratically with the time for this linearized system.
+However, the longitude of pericenter can have the term varying linearly with the time even in the case when the partial derivatives with respect to the time ($E_{\text{c}}$, $K_{\text{c}}$, $Q_{\text{c}}$, $W_{\text{c}}$) are zero (Eqs. \ref{lambdav}).
+The next step is the calculation of the complex constants $A_{a i}$, $A_{e i}$, $A_{\tilde{\omega} i}$ and $A_{\sigma i}$ as well as $B_{a}$, $B_{e}$, $B_{\tilde{\omega}}$ and $B_{\sigma}$ from the initial conditions.
+This is standard procedure and will be not shown here.
+The obtained equations for $A_{a i}$, $A_{e i}$, $A_{\tilde{\omega} i}$ and $A_{\sigma i}$ are